 Verify that you meet the experience requirements.

 To become a Basic Instructor: Intermediate or higher rating, plus for paraglider pilots a minimum of 200 flying days and 300 flights and completion of a reserve clinic and two additional clinics from the following list: Thermal/X-C, Ridge Soaring, Tandem, and Towing.

 To become a Tandem Instructor: Advanced rating, Turbulence sign-off, AND minimum 200 hours of logged air time OR 100 hours with 500 flights of at least 500 ft. vertical descent OR 100 hours with 500 flights of 2 minutes duration or longer.

-Obtain a Standard First Aid+CPR proof-of-completion card by taking a first aid+CPR class.
+Obtain a Standard First Aid+CPR proof-of-completion card by taking a first aid+CPR class with in-person instruction.
 Any first aid+CPR class certified by the Red Cross or American Heart Association and which includes a classroom training component satisfies this requirement.

 Complete an FOI (Fundamentals of Instructing) test which can be administered by a USHPA Instructor Administrator or a USHPA Tandem Administrator or any FAA authorized testing center.

 For Basic Instructor candidates: Contact an Instructor Administrator to schedule a three-phase ITP (Instructor Training Seminar, apprenticeship, Instructor Evaluation).

 For Tandem Instructor candidates: Contact a Tandem Administrator to schedule a Tandem Clinic and perform a minimum of 25 flights with other rated pilots prior to taking the Tandem Instructor exam.